scipy-conference/scipy_proceedings/papers/james_gaboardi/likeness.rst

 Synthetic populations are typically generated from census microdata, which consists of a sample of publicly available longform responses to official statistical surveys.
 To preserve respondent confidentiality, census microdata is often published at spatial scales the size of a city or larger.
-A family of spatial allocation methods known as Iterative Proportional Fitting (IPF) provide a maximum-likelihood estimator for microdata responses in small (e.g., neighborhood) areas based on aggregate data published about those areas (known as "constraints"), resulting in a baseline for population synthesis :cite:`wheaton2009synthesized, beckman1996creating, templ2017simulation`.
+Spatial allocation with IPF provides a maximum-likelihood estimator for microdata responses in small (e.g., neighborhood) areas based on aggregate data published about those areas (known as "constraints"), resulting in a baseline for population synthesis :cite:`wheaton2009synthesized, beckman1996creating, templ2017simulation`.
 UrbanPop is